2004 Auburn Tigers football team

 The team defeated LSU, Georgia, and Tennessee (twice, facing them a second time in the SEC Championship game), all of whom were ranked opponents.
 They were left out of the BCS National Championship Game, and instead went to the 2005 Sugar Bowl, beating #9 Virginia Tech, 16–13, to finish 13–0.
 USC and Oklahoma played for the national title in the Orange Bowl.
 USC's national title was later vacated by the NCAA.
-Both Darryl W. Perry and GBE College Football Ratings awarded their national titles to Auburn.
+Darryl W. Perry, and GBE College Football Ratings awarded their national titles to Auburn.

 The team's roster featured four first-round NFL draft picks in running back Carnell Williams, running back Ronnie Brown, defensive back Carlos Rogers, and quarterback Jason Campbell, as well as five future Pro Bowl participants in offensive linemen Marcus McNeill and Ben Grubbs, running back Ronnie Brown, Carlos Rogers, and defensive tackle Jay Ratliff.
 Permanent team captains were Campbell, Williams, Brown, Rogers, and Bret Eddins.
+On August 19, 2025, Auburn University claimed a national championship title for the 2004 season.